KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 tcp        0      0 127.0.0.11:37553    0.0.0.0:*           LISTEN     -
 udp        0      0 127.0.0.11:35464    0.0.0.0:*                      -
 ```
-**Questions:**
+**Observations:**
 * The ports `37553` and `35464` do not look like DNS server ports!
 So what are these?
-* In the output above, why these processes inside the container do not have PIDs?
+* Why these processes inside the container do not have PIDs?

-Answer to DNS mystery - IPTables magic!
+Answer to all DNS mystery - **IPTables magic!**

+Check the iptables rules in the tools container:
 ```
 bash-5.0# iptables-save
 *nat